mario-nolte/oc2wp-bookmarks/readme.txt

 === Plugin Name ===
-Contributors: Mario Nolte
+Contributors: hikingnerd
 License: GPLv2 or later
 Donate link: http://www.nolte-netzwerk.de/oc2wp-bookmarks-configuration/#Contribution
 Tags: owncloud, Bookmarks, api, integration, shortcode Requires at least: 3.9.2
 Tested up to: 4.1.0
-Stable tag: 1.2.8
+Stable tag: 1.0.0

-Use bookmarks that are managed by ownCloud in WordPress posts and pages as table.
+Embed your Bookmarks that are managed by ownCloud in your WordPress posts and pages as table.

 == Description ==
 This plugin allows you to make use of your ownCloud bookmarks in WordPress posts and pages.
 You can: